 Vice Marketing Manager of the company, Gaia is a smart, beautiful, rich, successful woman whose eternal competition with Ilaria is well known by everyone.
 Unlike Ilaria, she's appreciated by everyone, especially the guys; much to her dismay she's the main object of Paolo's desire.(seasons 1-4)

-Not so Above It All: She have a few moments of this that prevent her to be a straight-up Mary Sue.
+Not so Above It All: She have a few moments of this.
 A shining example is one episode where she farts in front of Paolo.

 Paolo:"You kinda destroyed my dream, Gaia.
 To me, you were perfection.
 You were like a perfurmed fl...a flower."